 Similarly, more of the region's towns and settlements could be connected to the existing rail network by the provision of new stations.
 This is particularly important where significant new developments are proposed, and opportunities should be sought to connect these to the rail network where appropriate.
-SEStran along with local authority partners was instrumental in delivering and supporting the existing commitments to deliver new stations at East Linton (East Lothian), Reston (Scottish Borders) and Winchburgh (West Lothian).
+SEStran along with local authority partners was instrumental in delivering and supporting the existing commitments to deliver new stations at East Linton (East Lothian), Winchburgh (West Lothian) and also the now operational Reston (Scottish Borders).
 However, it is imperative that any new station needs to be supported by an appropriate level of service provision that enables a meaningful travel option for local residents and supports the principles of inclusive economic growth and low carbon travel.
 Proposals for new stations in other locations should be subject to an appraisal process that identifies improved partnership working between rail and bus operators and helps support and deliver improved integration.